Open-Xchange-Frontend/shared-grunt-config/README.md

 Be it, because it is a development machine, or for any other reason.
 In order to still use the server, there is a new option, allowing to accept untrusted connections in the proxy server.
-Run this task with the `--force` command line option, to make sure, this option is set and untrusted connections are always accepted.

 To reset this to the default, remove `appserver.rejectUnauthorized` option  from `grunt/local.conf.json` or set it to `true`.